-Over the past two academic years, the Office of the Liaison to the National Park Service (NPS) has been in collaboration with Appalachian alumnus Heath Bailey ’09, who serves as staff archaeologist at Great Smoky Mountains National Park (GMSNP), to provide wildfire mitigation services at archeological sites within the park.
+Over nearly the past two academic years, the Office of the Liaison to the National Park Service (NPS) has been in collaboration with Appalachian alumnus Heath Bailey ’09, who serves as staff archaeologist at Great Smoky Mountains National Park (GMSNP), to provide wildfire mitigation services at archeological sites within the park.

 In his commentary on the project, Spond wrote, “An agreement between the university and the National Park Service Youth Programs Division allows Appalachian to place student and nonstudent temporary employees in positions at partnering parks.”